Limych/ha-beward/README.md

   Extra options to pass to ffmpeg, e.g., image quality or video filter options.\
   _Default value: "-pred 1"_

-**Note:** To be able to playback the last capture, it is required to install the `ffmpeg` component.
+**Note:** To be able to playback the live stream, it is required to install the `ffmpeg` component.
 Make sure to follow the steps mentioned at [FFMPEG documentation][ffmpeg-doc].

 **cameras**:\
   _(list) (Optional)_\